oliverjam/jaredhill-v2/src/work/cover-booking/index.md

 ---
-title: Bringing transparency to African banking
+title: Giving users sustainable transport options
-description: I lead a ground-up digital rebuild for Africa’s biggest corporate bank.
+description: I designed a new way for Booking.com customers to get between the airport and their accommodation.
 featured: true
-cover: standard-bank-home.webp
+cover: booking-home.webp
 draft: true
 date: 2022-03-09
 callout: For an African bank with presence in 17 African countries, I helped build a greenfield corporate banking platform that gave businesspeople faster, easier and more transparent way to access banking services.